aretecode/collection-pipeline/README.md

 ## argument order:
-The property|method (X) as the first argument, and the value you are using in the comparison (Y).
+The accessor return value (X) as the first argument, and the value you are using in the comparison (Y).

 ```php
 // one does contain joe, but none contain derek